Montrose F.C.: International capped players

-In November 2022, former Montrose forward, Martin Boyle was named as a member of the Australia squad at the 2022 World Cup.
-He is only the third former Montrose player to have also been a member of a World Cup squad, with the others being Jimmy Rooney, a member of the Australia squad at the 1974 World Cup, and Marvin Andrews, a member of the Trinidad and Tobago squad at the 2006 World Cup.
-Unfortunately, both Boyle and Andrews sustained injuries prior their respective World Cups and thus Rooney is the only former Montrose player to actually play in the World Cup.
+In November 2022, former Montrose forward Martin Boyle was named in the Australia squad for the 2022 FIFA World Cup.
+He is the third former Montrose player to have been included in a World Cup squad, after Jimmy Rooney (Australia, 1974) and Marvin Andrews (Trinidad and Tobago, 2006).
+However, both Boyle and Andrews sustained injuries prior to their respective tournaments, meaning Rooney remains the only former Montrose player to have played in a World Cup.
+Rooney featured in all three of Australia's matches at the 1974 tournament in West Germany.

 Other notable players

 Bold denotes player still actively playing with the club.
 Those in italics are inductees in the Montrose Hall of Fame.